Bhavani, Tamil Nadu: Culture

 Sri Sellandiamman temple is the main temple for more 18 villages surrounding Bhavani town.
 The mega-festival of Bhavani is celebrated during February and March (Masi in Tamil month).
 Festival celebrated for more than 45 days, more than 100 years every community in southern India have celebrated as per the custom in Sri Sellandiamman temple during festival.
 Nearly 39 communities participate in this grand festival.

 Kasi Vishalakshi Udanamar Kasi Viswanathar temple is located nearby Kududurai.
 This temple fondly called Chinnakoil.
 Bairavasthami valipadu is famous in this temple.
 Navagrahas in this temple are with devi's, i.e. all navagrahas are with their wives in separate madapam.
-Treated only few temples navagrahas with wive's.
+Treated only few temples navagrahas with wives.
 Bramothsavam is celebrated in panguni month.
 On a day of panguni uthiram lord Thiruananikka is held then temple car festival will be started.
 During karthikai month 1008 sangabishekam is held in temple in grand manner.

 The holy waters of Bhavani are known as Kaveri theertham, Bhavani and Amirtha River, Surya theertham and Gayatri theertham.
 People perform last rites here.

 The temple is situated at the confluence spot of the Kaveri and Bhavani rivers, known as Kooduthurai.
 Of the seven holy Shiva centers of the Kongu Region, Bhavani is one.
 The scriptural name is Thirunana.
 The 13-day car festival in the Tamil Month Chithirai (April–May) is the most famous in the temple attracting lakhs of devotees.

 Also on Adiperukku day, Ammavasyas, especially Thai Ammavasya, eclipse days are devotionally followed in the Bhavani temple by taking bath in the rivers and performing rites.
 Many devotees from other states also come during November and December months corresponding to Tamil Karthikai and Margazhi.

 During the Sabari mala season, many devotees come and do pujas in this temple, on their way to Kerala.
 Special pujas are performed to the Lord and Goddess on English and Tamil New Year days, Pongal and Deepavali days.
 The annual Bhrammotsavam here is celebrated in the month of Aadi (Cancer).